 Like Regina George’s rulebook of plastic etiquette (pink on Wednesdays, jeans on Fridays, army pants and flip flops whenever), Gym Shark has been conflated with cool.
 It is a royal cress emblazoned on a red knight’s shoulder, a ticket to the privileged world of the gym lad and ladette elite.

 All you need now are resistant bands and a videographer and you’re basically Tammy Hembrow.
-The illusion of defined abs, pecs and a narrow torso are just a sale away.
+The illusion of defined abs, pecs and a narrow torso are just a flash sale away.
 I’m kidding of course, they’re really not that flattering.

 The leggings bless your butt though, so that justifies the price apparently.
 I’m not above buying and promoting a pair myself to be quite frank.